 And whilst the Club Cash Fund website boasts about how the rotator will help you to earn money even if you’re not recruiting, ultimately rotators like that are just gimmicks & the chance of you getting money through it would be just like winning the lottery.

-Plus the bigger the company grows, the smaller the chance becomes of you getting any commissions from the rotator (because there’s more members that it’s getting split between).
+Plus the bigger the company grows, the smaller the chance becomes of you getting any commissions from the rotator (because there are more members that it’s getting split between).

 Then if you want to earn a mere $1,000 per month from this you’re going to have to convince 50 people EVERY month to put a $100 bill in the mail…